seifscape/gmu.foodfinder.me/README.md

 - Like a chat list, a list of what's not currently open -...Panda Express wasn't listed!!!!
 Fuckers.
 - Find a better way to handle the days that places are not open.
 Right now they may show up for exacty midnight on the days that they are really closed.
+- Off campus: "Where can i get pizza at this hour?
+NY Pizza Factory!"
+- Figure out how to deploy logo (svg version) without color for now